 There had been a boy once, when she was seventeen.
 His name was Ian.
 They had grown up together.
 He had been the love of her life.
-When he had gone to university in Edinburgh, they had kept in touch initially, but then the relationship had fizzled out when he'd met someone else.
+When he had gone to university in Edinburgh, they had kept in touch.
+Their relationship had fizzled out when he'd met someone else.
 It had been very painful for Betty and she had never quite forgotten Ian.
 No one had ever quite matched up to him.

-There hadn't been many eligible men to choose from during her youth in this small Highland village.
+There hadn't been many eligible men to choose from in this small Highland village.
 Most had left the village to make their fortune elsewhere.
-The rest had stayed to run their parents’ farms, or became game keepers.
+The rest had stayed to run their parents’ farms or became game keepers.
 She couldn't move away because, being an only child, she'd had to look after her elderly mother.
 Her father had died when she was small.
-Mother had insisted that, even though she was bright and had obtained good grades at school, she put all that university nonsense out of her head and take over the family business.
+She was bright and had obtained good grades at school.
+In spite of this, Mother had insisted that she put all that university nonsense out of her head and take over the family business.
 So here she was, Mother had died and she felt that life had passed her by.

-Latterly, a few men had expressed an interest in her, but none had made her heart beat faster like it had with Ian.
-There was Neil, a farmer on a neighbouring estate, who had danced her off her feet at a recent Ceilidh, but he was a bit coarse and spoke with a lisp, spraying her with saliva every time he opened his mouth.
+Lately a few men had expressed an interest in her, but none had made her heart beat faster like it had with Ian.
+There was 'Say it don't spray it' Neil, a farmer on a neighbouring estate, who had danced her off her feet at a recent Ceilidh.
+But he was a bit coarse and spoke with a lisp, spraying her with saliva every time he opened his mouth.

 Then there was Fraser, who kept giving her the eye but never actually plucked up the courage to speak to her.
 He was a bit of a loner and made her feel uneasy.

 Betty’s life had become lonely.
-Mother had been tiresome and negative, with her constant wittering and moaning about everything and nothing.
+Mother had been tiresome and negative.
+Her days were filled with constant wittering and moaning about everything and nothing.
 But at least she’d had someone to go home to, someone to talk to.
 She did switch off to her constant stream of negative nit-picking.
 Her mother’s illness had been slow and gradual and had made her almost unbearable to live with.
 She had felt a sense of relief at her funeral.
-When she threw a handful of earth into the gaping mouth of the freshly dug grave she had felt that the time had come for her to get on with her life.
+When she'd thrown a handful of earth into the gaping mouth of the freshly dug grave, she had felt the time had come for her to get on with her life.
 It was her turn.
 In a curious way it had felt as though by throwing the earth at the coffin, it was her who was silencing her mother once and for all.
-Now she lay beside her much-missed father, who had given up the ghost much earlier, he’d probably been nagged to death.
+Now she lay beside her much-missed father, who had given up the ghost much earlier.
+She felt he’d probably been nagged to death.
 Waves of guilt swept over her for her wicked thoughts.

-The next morning her telephone rang at an unearthly hour.
+Early the next morning her telephone rang.
 In a confused haze, Betty stumbled down the stairs to answer it.
 She cleared her throat.
 “Yes?” she croaked.